Stephan007007/Adaptive-Photo-Mosaic-GUI/README.md

 pip install pillow numpy

 # Usage
 1. Download a variety of images (the more colours the better) and put them inside a folder.

-You can use e.g. https://data.caltech.edu/records/mzrjq-6wc02 (the caltech-101.zip file inside which you can find 101_ObjectCategories.tar.gz - extract that and you have a variety of different sample folders.
+You can use e.g. https://data.caltech.edu/records/mzrjq-6wc02 (download and extract the caltech-101.zip file) inside which you can find 101_ObjectCategories.tar.gz - extract that and you have a variety of different sample folders.

 2. Select the target image inside the app.
 Be sure its dimensions are large enough.